Zakat Obligations for Saudi-Owned Businesses in Saudi Arabia

 - Your company has Saudi shareholders who are subject to Zakat.

-- Calculate your Zakat base carefully — include equity, retained earnings, long-term loans, and other adjustments per ZATCA rules.
+- Calculate your Zakat base carefully — include equity, retained earnings, long-term loans, and other adjustments per ZATCA methodology.
+This is not a simple profit-based calculation.

-- Keep accurate financial records and audited financial statements.
+- Keep accurate financial records and audited statements — ZATCA audits are common and target Zakat base calculations.

-- If you disagree with a ZATCA assessment, file an objection within 60 days.
+- If you disagree with a ZATCA assessment, file an objection within 60 days through the ZATCA portal.

 What should you NOT do?